 Our car crash attorneys can help you overcome your losses, no matter how minor or how serious your accident.
 We can handle your PIP claim after a relatively minor accident, reducing stress on you and ensuring your insurance company pays out in full.

-We can also take on a case against a driver who caused you to suffer serious injuries, or left your loved one requiring ongoing care for the rest of their life.
+We can also take on a case against a driver who caused you to suffer serious injuries or left your loved one requiring ongoing care for the rest of their life.
 We know how impossible it can seem to get back to normal after a life-altering injury, and we can help ensure your finances are one less worry.
-During a free case evaluation with one of our attorneys, we can quickly determine if we need to pull your medical records and confirm you meet the state’s serious injury threshold.
+During a free case evaluation with one of our attorneys, we can quickly determine if we need to pull your medical records to confirm you meet the state’s serious injury threshold.
 You likely will if you or a loved one suffered: